asx8678/exc-gate-stabilize/README.md

    - **Does not use the agent/tool safety pipeline**
    - Should be treated like running the command directly in your terminal

-If you want Code Puppy safety and policy checks, use the agent tool path rather than `!<command>`.
+If you want  safety and policy checks, use the agent tool path rather than `!<command>`.
 If you use `!<command>`, you are explicitly choosing direct local execution.

 ### Plugin trust boundary

-Built-in plugins ship with Code Puppy, but **user plugins are fully trusted local code**.
+Built-in plugins ship with , but **user plugins are fully trusted local code**.

 - **Elixir user plugins** in `~/.code_puppy_ex/plugins/` are compiled and executed at startup with full system privileges.